marcuslind90/devops/README.md

 Example of tests, linters and tools that can be used during the CI step of a CI/CD Pipeline to ensure code quality.

+## docker-zero-downtime-deployment

+Example of how you can update a running Docker container using Green/Blue Deployment that ensure zero downtime.